websauna/websauna/docs/source/glossary.rst

     Initializer
         Initializer is the main entry point of your Websauna application.
 It is a class responsible for ramping up and integrating various subsystems.
 For more information see :py:class:`websauna.system.Initializer`.

+    IPython
+        Next generation read–eval–print loop engine for Python and other programming languages.
+See `IPython Notebook site <http://ipython.org/notebook.html>`__ for more information.
+See also :term:`IPython Notebook`.

+    IPython Notebook
+        A powerful browser based shell for a Python.
+Popular in scientific community and data analysis.
+See `IPython Notebook site <http://ipython.org/notebook.html>`__ for more information.

     Jinja
         Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
 It is fast, widely used and secure with the optional sandboxed template execution environment. `Read more <http://jinja.pocoo.org/docs/dev//>`__.